GallegoLab/PyF2F/README.md

         change.
 However, because we are imaging at different wavelengths, each channel will refract the light differently (the refractive index of the lens varies with wavelength).
 The inability of the lens to bring the green and red spots into a common focus results in a slightly different image size and focal point for each wavelength.
-This artifact is commonly known as chromatic aberration, and must be corrected.
+This the artifact is commonly known as chromatic aberration, and must be corrected.

 #### 2) **Image pre-procesing**:

 - *Background subtraction*: Raw PICT images are corrected for the extracellular noise using the Rolling-Ball algorithm.

-- *Median filter*: correction for the uneven illumination comming from the intracellular noise is also applied by subtracting the median-filtered image to the background-subtracted image.
+- *Median filter*: correction for the uneven illumination coming from the intracellular noise is also applied by subtracting the median-filtered image to the background-subtracted image.

 #### 3) **Spot Detection**: